Hypertext Markup Language (HTML)

 HTML is written in blocks of elements and tags.
 These tags indicate the structure of the page and denote the type of text that a viewer sees.
 They can signify anything from whether the text should be viewed as a header, to whether there should be an image on the page.

 Essentially, HTML is a way for web browsers to know how to display websites.
-It is often used when building and designing sites.
-Another way to create websites is with a drag and drop website builder, which makes building websites more accessible to those who might not be fluent in HTML.
+It's often used when building and designing sites as a key part of website development.
+Another way to understand how to make a website is with a drag and drop website builder, which makes building websites (and turning websites into apps) more accessible to those who might not be fluent in HTML.

 Is HTML a programming language?